-This home digital piano is an excellent option for a serious beginner, a student looking to step up from a portable keyboard, a family with multiple musicians at all levels, or the musician who wants a maintenance-free, apartment-friendly instrument.
+The YDP-181 is an excellent digital piano for a serious beginner, a student looking to step up from a portable keyboard, a family with multiple musicians at all levels, or the musician who wants a maintenance-free, apartment-friendly instrument.

 The YDP-181 allows you to learn and grow while remaining one of the more affordable home digitals on the market.

 The ability to play and practice with headphones makes it a fantastic option for those in apartments, and no need for tuning means you simply need to plug and play and your notes will always be in tune.